Da Giazza alla Val Fraselle

 - M_SPORT_OUTDOOR

-The square of Giazza, an ancient village in the high Val d'Illasi of Cimbrian origin, is the starting point of this evocative excursion in the enchanting setting of the dense Giazza Forest; leaving the inhabited area, we ascend alongside the flourishing Fraselle creek until we reach the provincial road near the famous Locke spring, where a sign in Cimbrian welcomes hikers and lovers of pure mountain water.
-From the nearby bend, we leave the asphalt to follow the comfortable dirt road that, flanking some small hamlets with typical Germanic toponyms (Feceraute, Gisoul), immerses us in the green of the forest; the roar of the flourishing water accompanies hikers throughout the first part of the route, which also includes a visit to a lime kiln located right next to the path and well marked with an arrow.
-Just a few hundred meters further, we come to the ford, once over a small wooden bridge, now instead comfortable thanks to a recent hydraulic intervention; the road begins to climb and soon allows us to reach Casa Vaizelù, a picturesque mountain building with an adjacent spring.
+Leaving the inhabited area, one ascends alongside the lush Fraselle stream until reaching the provincial road near the famous Locke spring, where a Cimbrian inscription welcomes hikers and lovers of pure mountain water.
+From the nearby bend, the asphalt is left behind to follow the comfortable dirt road which, alongside some small hamlets with typical Germanic names (Feceraute, Gisoul), immerses into the greenery of the forest; the sound of flowing water accompanies hikers throughout the first part of the route, which also includes a visit to a lime kiln, located beside the path and well marked with an arrow.
+Just a few hundred meters further, there is the ford, once over a small wooden bridge, now comfortable thanks to a recent hydraulic intervention; the road begins to ascend and soon allows reaching Casa Vaizelù, a picturesque mountain building with an adjacent spring.

 Contact